Morehouse College: Oprah Winfrey Scholars

 In 1990, Oprah Winfrey pledged to put 100 deserving young men through Morehouse.
 She made a donation to establish the "Oprah Winfrey Endowed Scholarship Fund".
 The school uses the fund to select deserving students based on academic achievement and financial need.
-Selected students are deemed "Oprah Scholars" or "Sons of Oprah".
+Selected students are deemed "Oprah Scholars."
 Their financial support covers most of the costs of their education including prior student debt.
 Recipients must maintain their grade point average and provide additional volunteer support to the community.

 In 2004, Winfrey increased her donation by $5 million for a total donation of $12 million.
 The fund has since supported more than 400 students.
 In 2011, several hundred Oprah Scholars surprised Winfrey by showing up at her final TV show carrying candles to thank her for her generosity.
 They, in turn, pledged $300,000 to help educate future Morehouse students.

 In 2019, Winfrey added $13 million to the scholarship program bringing her grand total donations to $25 million.